deconf/Analytics-Insights/readme.txt

 = Translations =

-Google Analytics Dashboard has been translated and is available in more than 12 languages.
+Google Analytics Dashboard for WP has been translated and is available in more than 12 languages.

 = Further reading and info =